 Books and other library materials may be placed on Course Reserve for use by students in your classes.
-Physical Course Reserves are located at the Circulation Desk and may be checked out by students for 4 hours.
+Physical Course Reserves are located at the Circulation Desk and may be checked out by students for 2 or 4 hours.
 Electronic reserves may be linked to your course site through Canvas or accessed through ASU Library Reading Lists.

 The Law Library maintains a Past Exams database for use by law students.
 Releasable exams and sample answers are available online for the past 10 years.
 The database is accessible only by Sandra Day O’Connor College of Law students, faculty, and staff.
-Older exams are available in hard copy at the Circulation Desk on the 3rd floor.
+Older exams are available in hard copy at the Circulation Desk on the third floor.